Bride of Chucky: Pre-production

 After the release of Child's Play 3, Don Mancini and David Kirschner decided that the series required a new direction, and decided against returning the character of Andy Barclay.
-Work on the film began in 1996, with the working title Child's Play 4: Bride of Chucky, inspired by the release of Scream.
+Work on the film began in 1996, with the working title Child's Play 4: The Return of Chucky, inspired by the release of Scream.
 Mancini said, "Like most genres, the horror genre goes in cycles and I think we can thank Kevin Williamson and Scream for reinvigorating the market.
 Over the years, I had been imagining new scenarios for this series.
 With his previous successes, we knew it was just a matter of time before we'd be bringing Chucky back and David Kirschner and I both felt that it was important to bring him back in a new way -- we wanted to elevate the series and re-invent it, go beyond what we'd done before.
 And what we've ended up with is—incredibly—part horror, part comedy, part romance and part road movie.
 It's a really cool blend of the genuinely creepy and the really funny."
-Ronny Yu was hired to direct the film after Kirschner and Mancini were "amazed" by his film The Bride with White Hair, and was allowed to use his creative freedom and the ability to hire his collaborators Peter Pau and David Wu from Hong Kong.
+Ronny Yu was hired to direct the film in January 1998 after Kirschner and Mancini were "amazed" by his film The Bride with White Hair, and was allowed to use his creative freedom and the ability to hire his collaborators Peter Pau and David Wu from Hong Kong.
 The inspiration to create a girlfriend for Chucky came from David Kirschner after he saw a copy of the classic Bride of Frankenstein in a video store.
 Mancini loved the idea and created Tiffany.
-He said, "After all, two dolls running around the country together and killing people a la Natural Born Killer Dolls or Barbie and Clyde is really pretty funny."
+He said, "After all, two dolls running around the country together and killing people a la Natural Born Killer Dolls or Bonnie and Clyde is really pretty funny."
 Mancini chose Tilly as his first choice to play Tiffany, after being impressed with her in Bound and Bullets Over Broadway.
 Gina Gershon, Tilly's co-star in Bound, encouraged her to take the role.
 In retrospect, Mancini commented: "Once we introduced Jennifer Tilly's character [...] that brought a certain comedic camp vibe [to the franchise], which I think is kind of historically a hallmark of gay culture," referring to the increasing use of LGBTQ+ characters in later Chucky films and TV series.
 Several months before production actually began on the film, Kevin Yagher and his team began to create animatronic puppets for Chucky and Tiffany.
 For Chucky alone, nine different puppets were used.